emecon21/Packet-Tracer-Labs/Static & Dynamic Routing/README.md

 This lab shows Static Routing and Dynamic Routing in Cisco Packet Tracer.

-It includes two network setups side by side to show how routers learn network paths manually (static) and automatically (dynamic)
+It includes two different network setups to show how routers learn network paths manually (static) and automatically (dynamic)